NexGenCloud/hyperstack-sdk-javascript/docs/VirtualMachineApi.md

 ### HTTP request headers

-- **Content-Type**: application/json
+- **Content-Type**: Not defined
 - **Accept**: application/json

-## retrieveVirtualMachineDetails
+## startVM

-> Instance retrieveVirtualMachineDetails(vmId)
+> ResponseModel startVM(vmId)

-Retrieve virtual machine details
+Start virtual machine

-Retrieves the details of an existing virtual machine.
-Provide the virtual machine ID in the path, and Infrahub will return information about the corresponding VM.
+Initiates the startup of a virtual machine.
+Provide the virtual machine ID in the path to initiate the starting of the specified virtual machine.

 ### Example